 Learning Specialist Program

 SAEO understands that managing the many different aspects of college life is a daunting task for many students.
-Part of SAEO's mission includes helping students develop college-level academic and learning skills.
-To accomplish this goal, we created the Learning Specialist Program, where students the opportunity to work one-on-one with an assigned Learning Specialist.
+Part of SAEO's mission includes helping registered students develop college-level academic and learning skills.
+To accomplish this goal, we created the Learning Specialist Program, where students have the opportunity to work one-on-one with an assigned Learning Specialist.

 What is a Learning Specialist?

 Learning Specialists are professional staff and graduate students who are overseen and supervised by a senior member of the SAEO team.
 Learning Specialists are specifically trained to work with students with disabilities on a variety of skills that are important to academics including: